Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 Each entry may not exceed 200 words.
 Judges will use the [Site Wordcounter]({{site.baseurl}}/wordcount).
 Anything above 200 words will be immediately disqualified.
 The title, author name, and so on, will NOT count towards that limit.

 Entries will be submitted entirely in plaintext.
-More details about text requirements can be found on the [Wordcounter]({{site.baseurl}}/wordcount).
+More details about text requirements can be found on the [Wordcounter page]({{site.baseurl}}/wordcount).

 ### Judging Process